mathiiii-dev/TodoList/README.md

 * [Bootstrap](https://getbootstrap.com/) - CSS Framework
 * [PHPUnit](https://github.com/sebastianbergmann/phpunit) - Unit & Functional tests

+## Wiki

+To help you understand how this project works and how you can contribute to this project please check the [docs](https://github.com/mathiiii-dev/TodoList/tree/master/docs) directory or the [Wiki](https://github.com/mathiiii-dev/TodoList/wiki) of this repository

 ## Versioning

 For the versions available, see the [tags on this repository](https://github.com/mathiiii-dev/todolist/tags).